-What is multi-staging?
+What is a multistage rocket?

-Multi-staging is when two or more engines coupled together are used in stages (or ignited consecutively or one after another) to propel a rocket higher and faster.
-Lower and intermediate stages always use engines that have no delay and tracking charge and no recovery system ejection charge.
-There is no delay so that the next engine can receive the maximum velocity from its propellant burn.
+A multistage rocket is one that uses two or more engines that ignite consecutively (one after another) to propel a rocket higher and faster.
+Lower and intermediate stages always use engines that have no delay or tracking smoke and no recovery system ejection charge.
+The absence of a delay charge allows the next engine to receive the maximum velocity from its propellant burn.
 These engines are referred to as booster engines and they are coded with a zero where the delay charge is noted (i.e. C6-0).

-In the upper stage, an engine with a delay and tracking charge and recovery system ejection charge is used.
+In the upper final stage, an engine with a delay and tracking charge and recovery system ejection charge is used.
 An engine with a long delay should be used as the rocket must lose velocity before activating the recovery system.
 This will give you greater altitude and avoid damage to the recovery system.

 More Information (pages 3-6 of “The Classic Collection”)

-How do I prepare my multi-stage rocket for flight?
+How do I prepare my multistage rocket for flight?

 The balsa fins won’t stay on my rocket when I glue them.
 How can I keep them on?

-- To create a tight bond, first apply a thin layer of glue to the root edge of the fin and work it gently into the pores and grains of the wood.
+1. To create a tight bond, first apply a thin layer of glue to the root edge of the fin and work it gently into the pores and grains of the wood.

-- Repeat this for all the fins.
+2. Repeat this for all the fins.

-- By the time you finish the last fin (1-2 minutes), the first fin has become tacky if not nearly dry.
+3. By the time you finish the last fin (1-2 minutes), the first fin has become tacky if not nearly dry.
 Apply another thin layer to the first fin.

-- Release the fin and you’ll find it secure.
+5. Release the fin and you’ll find it secure.